-The following principles shape GDI Property Group's remuneration strategy:
+The following principles shape GDI's remuneration strategy:

-- creating and enhancing value for all GDI Property Group stakeholders; - emphasising the 'at risk' component of total remuneration to increase alignment with security holders and encourage behaviour that supports both entrepreneurism and long term financial soundness within the confines of GDI Property Group's risk management framework; - rewarding outperformance; and providing a competitive remuneration proposition to attract, motivate and retain the highest quality individuals.
+- creating and enhancing value for all GDI stakeholders; - emphasising the 'at risk' component of total remuneration to increase alignment with security holders and encourage behaviour that supports both entrepreneurism and long term financial soundness within the confines of GDI's risk management framework; - rewarding performance; and - providing a competitive remuneration proposition to attract, motivate and retain the highest quality individuals within a framework of ethical standards of behaviour.

 The Board has established a Nomination and Remuneration Committee operating under an approved written charter that incorporates various responsibilities, including reviewing and recommending compensation arrangements for the directors, the Managing Director and key executives and setting remuneration policy.
 Minutes of all committee meetings are available to the Board and the Chair of the committee reports to the Board after each committee meeting.
-The committee has three members, all of which are non-executive directors.
-A copy of the Nomination and Remuneration Committee Charter is available on GDI Property Group's website.
+The committee has three members, all of which are independent non-executive directors.
+A copy of the Nomination and Remuneration Committee Charter is available on GDI's website.

-GDI Property Group's remuneration policy is determined by the Nomination and Remuneration Committee which makes recommendations to the Board in relation to remuneration:
+GDI's remuneration policy is determined by the Nomination and Remuneration Committee which makes recommendations to the Board in relation to remuneration: